 A personal emergency fund is essential because it provides financial stability during unforeseen circumstances.

-Whether it’s an unexpected medical bill, urgent home repairs, or sudden job loss, having a reserve of funds allows you to handle these emergencies without compromising your ability to meet the needs of your children.
+Whether it’s an unexpected medical bill, urgent home repairs, or a sudden job loss, having a reserve of funds allows you to handle these emergencies without compromising your ability to meet your children’s needs.
 For divorced parents who may not have the same level of financial support as before, this fund is particularly crucial.

 It is recommended to save enough to cover at least 6-12 months of living expenses.
 While this may seem difficult, the key is to start small and build your savings gradually.
 If saving such a substantial amount immediately is not feasible, set aside a small portion of your income regularly until you reach your target.